IP Subnet Calculator

 Potential subnet issues:

-3. Check if both hosts are actually in the same subnet
+3. Check both hosts are in same subnet

 Potential subnet issues: